Acromioclavicular (AC) Joint Reconstruction

 Individuals with severe separation of the AC joint may require surgical repair or reconstruction of the damaged ligaments with a tissue graft.
 This ensures static and safe fixation with stable joint function.
-Fellowship-trained orthopedic surgeon Dr. Kelechi Okoroha provides diagnosis and minimally-invasive AC joint reconstruction in Detroit.
-He also provides the highest level of care during and after the surgery.
-Contact Dr. Okoroha’s team for an appointment today!
+AC joint reconstruction specialist, Dr. Kelechi Okoroha provides diagnosis and individualized non-operative and operative treatment plans in Minneapolis.
+He also provides highly specialized care during and after the surgery.
+Contact Dr. Okoroha’s team for an appointment today.

 What is the Acromioclavicular (AC) Joint?

 The acromioclavicular (AC) joint is one of the joints present within your shoulder.
 It is formed between a bony projection at the top of the shoulder blade (acromion) and the outer end of the clavicle (collarbone).
 The joint is enclosed by a capsule and supported by ligaments.